Home > Guides > how to start a clothing business

 • Conduct surveys in your target area to understand customer preferences.

-Popular niches in 2026 include sustainable fashion, athleisure, plus-size clothing, ethnic fusion, and kidswear.
+Some of the popular clothing choices in 2026 are sustainable fashion, athleisure, plus-size clothing, ethnic fusion, and kidswear.

 Step 2: Create your Clothing Business Plan